-I hope this will only day help to plan your (and my) future trips to this one-of-a-kind city.
-If I was showing a Tokyo newbie around the city, you bet I’d be taking them to every one of these Tokyo bucket list attractions.
+I hope this will only day help to plan your future trip to this one-of-a-kind city.
+If I was showing a Tokyo newbie around the city, you bet I’d be taking them to every one of top things to do in Tokyo.
 By the way, my blog is filled with information about Japan and Tokyo if you’re looking for more inspiration.

 1. Visit Sensoji Temple and Nakamise Street in Asakusa

-No matter how short your Tokyo itinerary is, Asakusa should be at the top of your ultimate Tokyo bucket list.
+No matter how short your Tokyo itinerary is, Asakusa should be at the top of your list of things to do in Tokyo.
 Seeing the massive Sensoji Temple and its iconic massive red lantern for the first time in person will make you say, “Yep, this is why I came to Japan.”

 Sensoji Temple is still used by locals today as a place to pray.
 Take part in traditional temple customs including drawing omikuji or fortunes, lighting incense, and tossing a coin into the temple box and praying to the gods.